-Update 22 June 2017: The Biodiversity Commission's survey has now closed.
-If you have any further ideas about how to improve your local environment, please tell us about them here.
+Update 22 June 2017: The Biodiversity Commission's survey has now closed but you can still tell us your ideas on how to improve your local environment.

 A concerned group of Hammersmith & Fulham residents is leading the charge to protect, preserve and enhance the borough’s wildlife.